Follow Italianism

 Impact of the decision

-The decision is a milestone for the processes of Italian citizenship jure sanguinis, ensuring that those recognized as citizens can exercise their rights without undue bureaucratic obstacles.
+The decision is a milestone for the Italian citizenship process. jure sanguinis, ensuring that those recognized as citizens can exercise their rights without undue bureaucratic obstacles.

 The Court reaffirmed that the public administration cannot create requirements not provided for in the law, such as the requirement for a specific document to prove that a final judgment has been issued.